InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution-script.md

 I: We hope those arguments will help you convince colleagues that being an InnerSource contributor is valuable not only for the individual itself but also for the team - and even the corporation at large.

-J: In this video series we took a deeper look at the contributor role in InnerSource.
-We hope the insights help you become an awesome contributor yourself - but also to convince others to follow your path.
-If you would like to dig deeper, please do take a look at the article series accompanying this video series.
-We are looking forward to welcome you back for the next training series.